 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 94% of the total number of points available, with 5% exception reporting.
-(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The most recent published results were 95% of the total number of points available, with an exception reporting rate of 8% (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).